 Virtue signallers or meritocratic elites are, if you haven’t already heard, social ‘highbrow’ groups of individuals whose sole existence is to tell you how much more superior their views are than yours.
 That they are the morally righteous, whilst never actually lifting a finger for the cause, for the purpose of power, perceived prestige and financial gain.
 They build their own meritocracy based on their own (defective) standards – they are the arrogance of the modern in the era of hubris.

 However, a small team of die-hard freedom-fighting Christians in the legal community have rejected this mantra.
-Just recently, notable Baptist university Sheridan College in Perth hosted the Religious Freedom at the Crossroads Conference: The Rise of Anti-Christian Sentiment in the West’, with impeccable timing for the topic de jour of Israel Folau and his battle with Rugby Australia hitting the headlines.
+Just recently, notable Baptist tertiary education provider Sheridan College in Perth hosted the Religious Freedom at the Crossroads Conference: The Rise of Anti-Christian Sentiment in the West’, with impeccable timing for the topic de jour of Israel Folau and his battle with Rugby Australia hitting the headlines.

 Huddled in the backroom in a small library at Sheridan College, 100 plus attendees who were a mixture of the religious, conservative and the libertarian from the legal community, who took their seats at the sold-out conference.
 These attendees were not so much law-makers, but rather those who fight on the battlefield of our courtroom to defend the freedom of our citizens.

 Amongst others who spoke at the conference: The Hon.
 John Gilmor QC, a renowned barrister and former Australian federal judge, esteemed legal academic Dr Augusto Zimmermann, and prominent American constitutional lawyer – the Distinguished Professor Emeritus William Wagner of Western Michigan University, (Thomas Cooley Law School).
 The patron of the conference was former Prime Minister John Howard, OM, AC.